About Us

 Teresa’s family hails from Guangdong, China, and immigrated to Tāmaki Makaurau, Aotearoa, where she was born and raised.
 She has a love for nature and animals, travelling, volunteering, politics, and being active.

-Teresa was recently admitted as a barrister and solicitor of the NZ High Court and holds a Bachelor of Laws (Honours) and Commerce.
+Teresa was admitted as a barrister and solicitor of the NZ High Court in 2024 and holds a Bachelor of Laws (Honours) and Commerce.
 She also thrives off the creative arts and is represented by KR Actors.

 Teresa was introduced to the Y whānau when she was selected as part of the 2021 Y25 youth leadership award programme.
 This was in recognition of her work as UN Youth NZ’s National President.